 By the APS Mental Health and Suicide Prevention Unit (APSC)

 Australian Public Service (APS) agencies are flexible, agile and responsive to the needs of government and the community.
-This includes being able to deliver outcomes with increased levels of productivity, streamlined processes and using new technologies.
-The dynamic landscape of the APS has resulted in an increased focus on how we design work not only to get tasks done, but also to enhance employee mental health, wellbeing and engagement.
+This involves being able to deliver outcomes with increased levels of productivity, streamlined processes and using new technologies.
+The dynamic landscape of the APS has resulted in an increased focus on work design, meaning how we design work to get tasks done, and also to enhance employee mental health, wellbeing and engagement.

-Job design can occur for a single role, a team, job family or across an entire agency.
-Irrespective of the focus, employee consultation and sound change management is critical to success.
+Work design can occur for a single role, a team, job family or across an entire agency.
+Success will be determined by the level of investment in employee consultation and sound change management.
 Changes in job design can have an impact on an employee’s mental health and wellbeing directly or indirectly.
-Job design elements have a lasting impacting on employee mental health and wellbeing.
+Work design elements can also have a lasting impacting on employee psychological safety.

-- Demand and control [1] – the physical, emotional and cognitive demands of a job role on an individual and their ability to control these demands (e.g. high demands such as time pressure and low control over prioritisation, delegation or capacity management) can influence stress.
+- Demand and control [1] – the physical, emotional and cognitive demands of a job role on an individual and their ability to control these demands (high demands such as time pressure and low control over prioritisation, delegation or capacity management) can influence stress.

 - Resources and engagement – providing employees access to adequate resources, support, constructive feedback, work variety and development opportunities can increase employee engagement and provides opportunities for employees to exert some control over their tasks and how their job is designed.